Updated March 22, 2026 with corrections

 Each disclosure follows Fluxgate’s published disclosure protocol: 30-day coordinated window, aggregate stats only until patches ship, no naming of unpatched repos.

 Every disclosure platform has a different format.
 MSRC wants field-by-field structured input.
-HackerOne wants Summary/Steps/Impact/References with program-specific CVSS versions.
+HackerOne wants Summary/Steps/Impact/References with program-specific CVSS versions (some use 3.1, some use 4.0).
 Google VRP is free-form with dropdowns.
 GitHub Security Advisories are markdown.
-If you’re doing bulk disclosure, plan for the formatting overhead.
+If you’re doing bulk disclosure, plan for the formatting overhead, and plan for corrections.

 Lessons Learned

 Broken security contacts are common.
 One project’s SECURITY.md listed an email address that hard-bounced.
 I had to fall back to filing a GitHub Security Advisory and sending a backup email to an address I found in the project’s original research paper.
+Another project had no security policy at all and most of the repository was in Chinese, making disclosure coordination significantly harder.
 If you maintain an open-source project, verify your SECURITY.md contact actually works.

 What Maintainers Should Do